 - Go to Amazon Video Settings by clicking here.

 - Select "Registered Devices."
+(If you weren't already taken directly there.)

 On that note, it might not be a bad idea to change your password if there are devices connected to your account that you don't remember putting there yourself.
 To change the password on your account you want to do the following steps.